California Roll Recipe

 • Cook and prepare two cups of sushi rice.

-• Cut the avocado in half and remove the pit.
+• Cut the 1 medium avocado in half and remove the pit.
 Take a spoon to remove the halves from the peel.
 Cut the avocado into thin slices.
-Julienne the cucumbers into thin slices.
+Julienne the 1 Persian cucumber into thin slices.

-• Cut the nori sheet into half sizes along the shorter end of the sheet (like hamburger style if you remember from elementary school).
+• Cut the nori sheets into half sizes along the shorter end of the sheet (like hamburger style if you remember from elementary school).

 • Sprinkle sesame seeds over the rice.